Conflux-Chain/conflux-developer-site/docs/contract/en/introduce.md

   duration: 33
 }
 ```
-rpc method is `cfx_call`, data is the result of `function selector + parameter` list encoding method.
+rpc method is `cfx_call`, data is the result of `function selector + ABI-encoded result of parameter list`.
 The first 4 bytes `0xe18a7b92` is the function selector of function `balanceOf`.
-The calculation takes keccak operation `keccak256("balanceOf(address)")` on the signature `balanceOf(address)` of `balanceOf` and then takes the first 4 bytes.  `00000000000000000000000019f4bcf113e0b896d9b34294fd3da86b4adf0302`is  address type of parameter, after encoding value  `0x19f4bcf113e0b896d9b34294fd3da86b4adf0302`
+The calculation takes keccak operation `keccak256("balanceOf(address)")` on the signature `balanceOf(address)` of `balanceOf` and then takes the first 4 bytes.  `00000000000000000000000019f4bcf113e0b896d9b34294fd3da86b4adf0302`is the ABI-encoded value of paramter `0x19f4bcf113e0b896d9b34294fd3da86b4adf0302`

 The returned value is `0x0000000000000000000000000000000000000000000000000000000000000000`, which is the result of ABI-encoded value 0 with `uint`type

 The rpc method for `purchase` is `cfx_sendRawTransaction`, which is sending [transaction](https://developer.conflux-chain.org/introduction/en/conflux_basics#transactions).
 This will change the state of the contract.
-The encoding method for the transaction's data is also function `selector + parameter list`.
+The encoding method for the transaction's data is also `function selector + ABI-encoded reulst of parameter list`.
 You can check this through getTransactionByHash

 ```json
 {